ruthtempo/polls-redux/README.md

 1. Fork the project
 2. Clone the project
-3. Navigate to the project directory cd sos-animals
+3. Navigate to the project directory
 4. Install the dependencies `npm install`
 5. Run the project `npm start`